bluz71/vim-nightfly-colors/README.md

 let g:moonflyHonorUserDefinedColors = 1
 ```

-This option will tell _moonfly-statusline_ to not use the default _moonfly_
+This option will tell _moonfly-statusline_ to not use the default
-colors of that plugin, and instead use the specified `statusline` colors defined
+[moonfly](https://github.com/bluz71/vim-moonfly-colors) colors of that plugin,
+but instead use the specified `statusline` colors defined by this _nightfly_
-by this _nightfly_ theme.
+theme.

 Options
 -------